JetBrains/intellij-sdk-docs/basics/testing_plugins/test_project_and_testdata_directories.md

 Alternatively, you can use one of the other methods which take parameters annotated with [`@TestDataFile`](upsource:///platform/testFramework/src/com/intellij/testFramework/TestDataFile.java).
 These methods copy the specified files from the `testdata` directory to the test project directory, open the first of the specified files in the in-memory editor, and then perform the requested operation such as highlighting or code completion.

+### Special Markup
 When a file is opened in the in-memory editor, special markup in the file content can be used to specify the caret position or selection.

 You can use one of the following markers:
 * `<caret>` specifies the position where the caret should be placed.
 * `<selection>` and `</selection>` specify the start and end of the text range to be selected.
 * `<block>` and `</block>` specify the start and end points of the column selection.